-Why choose Los Angeles City Law?
+Why Choose Los Angeles City Law?

-If you, a friend or a family member has been injured in an accident, please contact our attorneys.
-We can answer any questions you may have and provide you with a free consultation regarding your case.
-If traveling to our office is a challenge, we can make arrangements to come to you.
-To schedule a FREE case consultation, please contact us toll-free at (866) 999-6640 or click HERE to fill out our free consultation form.
+If you, a friend, or a family member has been injured in an accident, then please contact Los Angeles City Law as soon as possible.
+We can answer any questions you may have and provide you with a free, no-obligation case evaluation.
+If traveling to our office is a challenge, then we can make arrangements to come to you.
+Please fill out the form below or call our office to get started.